saroar-git/basic-portfolio/README.md

 # Basic Portfolio

 ## Basic HTML and CSS.
-These sites are not responsive.
+This site is not responsive.

-- These are my first sites ever.
+- This is my first site ever.

 # Thank you for your time!